 At the time of writing, the FATF has 39 members, including the UK, the US, the European Commission, China and India.

-Implement KYC processes — AML compliance starts with customer identity verification.
+1. A customer identification program (CIP) verifies that customers are who they say they are.
+Identity verification tools can help support onboarding cases.
 This includes validating a customer’s personal information with an ID Record check, as well as establishing proof of address and that funds are from a legal, legitimate source.

-Perform recommended customer due diligence measures.
+2. Customer due diligence (CDD), then, evaluates the risk associated with a customer.
 Any customers deemed as higher non-compliance risks require closer due diligence, such as enhanced due diligence (EDD).
 Find out more about the difference between CDD and EDD.

-Monitor accounts for suspicious activity via Watchlist checks and report suspicious activity to the relevant authority.
+3. Continuous monitoring, such as navigating sanctions compliance, helps to monitor accounts for suspicious activity via Watchlist checks.
+This step also includes reporting suspicious activity to the relevant authority.

 Failure to comply with anti-money laundering regulations can result in heavy AML sanctions and fines, so it’s in the interest of financial institutions to make AML regulations a top priority.